 Frederick John Rose - A pioneer of human rights

-December 1, 2020, marks 100 years since our pioneering founder, Frederick John Rose passed away.
-Fondly known as FJ Rose, he is recognised as the great trailblazer of education for the Deaf not only in Victoria but across Australia; a humble man whose remarkable achievements continue to support and inspire.
+December 1, 2020, marked 100 years since our pioneering founder, Frederick John Rose passed away.
+Fondly known as FJ Rose, he is recognized as the great trailblazer of education for the Deaf not only in Victoria but across Australia; a humble man whose remarkable achievements continue to support and inspire.

 He died at the age of 89 and to mark the centenary of his passing, Deaf Children Australia produced a video that explores the life and legacy of its founder.
 It features archival material and illuminating interviews with past students, as well as Teachers of the Deaf.